Table of Contents

 The OXO On Barista Brain is a 9-cup drip coffee maker.

-If you’re looking for a compact appliance with clear markings and programmable features, that’s also simple to use, this might be the best drip coffee maker for you.
+If you’re looking for a compact appliance with clear markings and programmable features, that’s also simple to use, this might be the best coffee maker for you.
 Here’s why it’s our number one pick.

+The flavor extraction is high-end even though this is not an appliance that breaks the bank.
+It’s mostly due to the even saturation and the slow dripping feature.
 Granted, the latter might not appeal to everyone.
 Still, less than 6 minutes of brewing time is not that long to wait for a 9-cup pot of fresh coffee.

+The water tank is seen through and has clear markings for 2 and 9 cups.
+The appliance also features a pause option which lets you fill your cup without waiting for the carafe to fill up.
 It’s worth noting here that the machine does drip a bit once the carafe is removed during pause and after it’s done brewing, though this is fairly common for drip coffee machines.

+When it comes to ease of use, it doesn’t get simpler than an all-in-one button and dial.
 You turn it to adjust the quantity and press it or hold it down to adjust the timer or to start it.

+The carafe mixing tube is an extra feature so far unique to the OXO On Barista Brain drip coffee maker.
 It ensures that the thicker coffee (at the start of the drip) is thoroughly blended with the runnier coffee instead of staying at the bottom of the carafe.

-It manages to cram plenty of features you would find on the best drip coffee maker while compromising on style and design to accommodate a lower price tag.
+The Bonavita BV1900TS is our runner-up for a very clear reason.
+It manages to cram plenty of features you would find on the top coffee makers while compromising on style and design to accommodate a lower price tag.

+It has a very good capacity for home use and small offices, and it isn’t hard to use.
+Although it comes with a metal filter basket, the shower head has very good distribution.
 This allows for more than enough particles to be caught in the filter so that the coffee is as clear as it can be under the circumstances.

 The maintenance is a bit tricky.
 While the usual water-vinegar cycle can be used to clean the system, the filter requires thorough cleaning; it will take some time out of your day.